Developer(s) – From Software

-The story follows a customisable character on his/her journey to find a cure for an undead curse they are afflicted with.
-Though that is the basic premise of the story, it does unfold into something a little bit deeper, and it’s fairy well done as far as RPGs go.
+The story of Dark Souls II follows a customizable character on his/her journey to find a cure for an undead curse they are afflicted with.
+Though that is the basic premise of the story, it does unfold into something a little bit deeper, and it’s fairly well done as far as RPGs go.
 And although I won’t give away exactly what happens, there are a few small plot twists, and a decision to face at the end, which gives the game a small morality element.
-Those few story features at least same this game from being a terrible game; even an average one.
+These few story features at least save this game from being a terrible game; even an average one.

 Originality – 5/10

-I didn’t find the game to stand out to any great extent from a gameplay perspective, having been able to draw many similarities with Fable, Kingdoms of Amalur and Kingdom Under Fire.
+I didn’t find the game to stand out to any great extent from a gameplay perspective, having been able to draw many similarities with Fable, Kingdoms of Amalur, and Kingdom Under Fire: Circle of Doom.
 But what makes this game unique to a small extent is a level of challenge that is rarely seen in video games today, and other gamers with different tastes will welcome it with open arms.

 In Summation, Dark Souls II is not an overly terrible game; it’s just not an RPG for everyone.
 It clearly works better for many other people than myself, but I really struggled to find what it is that so many other people see in it.
 Though it lasts a long time and provides a decent challenge, I think it really needed an extra push on top of what the game contains, and it’s not made obvious that the developers tried.
 I would describe it as just above average (taken into account that others will enjoy it more than I do), but that’s as far as I’d go.